Super-Protocol/docs/docs/developers/CLI_guides/providers_offers.md

 ### Offer requirements

-Second, a .json with the values of the required slots and options for your solution or data offer.
+**Second**, a .json with the values of the required slots and options for your solution or data offer.

 You can learn more about the slots and options [here](/developers/fundamentals/slots).